suvi277/angular-with-bootstrap/README.md

 ## Disclaimer ##
 *Mobile menu is a swipe right menu (jQuery – click)*

-Since query click on Menu is already handled by bootstrap, so the swipe right animatation, I handled by CSS transition.
+Since jquery click on Menu is already handled by bootstrap, so the swipe right animatation, I handled by CSS transition.